 For millions of years, all the creatures on Earth have not needed sunscreen.
 Since the widespread use of sunscreen in the 1970s, deaths from skin cancer & melanoma have sky-rocketed by at least 150%.
 We have slathered ourselves in sunscreen, thinking we are caring for our skin, but are we?

 In Australia, 70% of people are diagnosed with skin cancer.
 In my childhood family, I am the only one who hasn't had skin cancer removed.
-Sure, we are pasty white people in a land of harsh sunshine, but this didn't happen to my grandparents, and they all worked in the sun.
+Sure, we are pasty white people in a land of harsh sunshine, but this didn't happen to my grandparents, and they all worked in the sun all day.

-Let us take a stroll down the meandering story of the sunscreen illusion.
+Let's take a stroll down the story of the sunscreen illusion.
+It is controversial but true.

 Sunscreen stops you from getting sunburned, but absorbing its cocktail of chemicals has the unfortunate side-effect of giving you cancer.